FuckingNode/fuckingnode.github.io/docs/about/why.md

 ## What we wanted to fix

-FuckingNode exists because of the many problems that a JavaScript developer can encounter, including but not limited to:
+There are many problems that a JavaScript developer can encounter, including but not limited to:

 - How tiring it is to go through all of your projects to update dependencies.
 - How boring it is to manually make "Lint code" or "Format code" commits periodically.